kamkug/base64morseEncryption/README.md

-##Encryption : base64 -> morse and decryption back to the original plaintext
+Encryption : base64 -> morse and decryption back to the original plaintext

 Author: Kamil Kugler

-package morse provides a convenient API for encryption of some plaintext into ciphertext in the following way:
+Package morse provides a convenient API for encryption of some plaintext into ciphertext in the following way:
 - Base64 -> morse